New World porcupine: Characteristics

-Solitary offspring (or, rarely, twins) are born after a gestation period of up to 210 days, depending on the species.
+Solitary offspring (or, rarely, twins) are born after a gestation period up to 210 days, depending on the species.
 The young are born fully developed, with open eyes, and are able to climb trees within a few days of birth.

 Genera and species

 They include three genera, of which the first is represented by the North American porcupine (Erethizon dorsatum), a stout, heavily built animal, with long hairs almost or quite hiding its spines, four front and five hind toes, and a short, stumpy tail.
 It is a native of the greater part of Canada and the United States, where any remnant of the original forest is left.

 The tree porcupines (Coendou) contain 17 species.
 They are found throughout tropical South America, with two extending into Mexico.
-They are of a lighter build than the ground porcupines, with short, close, many-coloured spines, often mixed with hairs, and prehensile tails.
+They are of a lighter build than the ground porcupines, with short, close, multicoloured spines, often mixed with hairs, and prehensile tails.
 The hind feet have only four toes, owing to the suppression of the first, in place of which they have a fleshy pad on the inner side of the foot; between this pad and the toes, branches and other objects can be firmly grasped as with a hand.
-These three genera are often united into a single genus Coendou.

 Genus Chaetomys, distinguished by the shape of its skull and the greater complexity of its teeth, contains the bristle-spined rat (C. subspinosus), a native of the hottest parts of Brazil.
-This animal is often considered a member of Echimyidae on the basis of its premolars.
+This animal is often considered a member of the Echimyidae on the basis of its premolars.
 However, a molecular phylogeny based on the mitochondrial gene coding for cytochrome b combined to karyological evidence actually suggests the bristle-spined rat is more closely related to the Erethizontidae than to the Echimyidae, and is the sister group of all other Erethizontidae.